awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 To create or update an RA3 cluster, do one of the following:
 + Create a cluster and choose RA3 as the node type\.
 + Create a cluster from an existing cluster\.
 You can restore directly to an RA3 cluster with the AWS CLI command `restore-from-cluster-snapshot`\.
 You can also restore directly to an RA3 cluster by using the Amazon Redshift console\.
 To migrate a cluster to RA3, we recommend that you restore your cluster instead of resizing it\.
 For more information, see [Amazon Redshift Snapshots](working-with-snapshots.md)\.
 + Resize an existing cluster to RA3 directly\.
 To do this, use the classic resize operation and change the cluster to an RA3 cluster\.
 To migrate a cluster to RA3, we recommend that you restore your cluster instead of resizing it\.
-For more information, see [Resizing Clusters](rs-resize-tutorial.md)\.
+For more information, see [Resizing Clusters](managing-cluster-operations.md#rs-resize-tutorial)\.

 To change an RA3 cluster size, do one of the following:
 + To add more compute nodes to an RA3 cluster, you can use the elastic resize operation\.
-For more information, see [Resizing Clusters](rs-resize-tutorial.md)\.If elastic resize isn't available, use classic resize\.
+For more information, see [Resizing Clusters](managing-cluster-operations.md#rs-resize-tutorial)\.If elastic resize isn't available, use classic resize\.
 + To remove compute nodes from an RA3 cluster, use the classic resize operation\.
-For more information, see [Resizing Clusters](rs-resize-tutorial.md)\.
+For more information, see [Resizing Clusters](managing-cluster-operations.md#rs-resize-tutorial)\.

 #### Migrating to RA3 Node Types<a name="rs-migrating-to-ra3"></a>

 You can take a snapshot of your DS2 or DC2 cluster and restore it to RA3 nodes to create a new RA3 cluster\.
 You also can use the resize cluster operation to migrate to RA3, however the restore operation is recommended as it is faster\.
 You can use the Amazon Redshift console sizing calculator to get a recommended configuration when you restore or resize\.
-You can also get recommendations from the `DescribeNodeConfigurationOptions` API operation\.
+You can also get recommendations from the [`DescribeNodeConfigurationOptions` API operation](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeNodeConfigurationOptions.html) in the *Amazon Redshift API Reference*\.

+To keep the same endpoint for your applications and users, you can rename the new RA3 cluster with the same name as the original DS2 or DC2 cluster\.
+To rename the cluster, modify the cluster in the Amazon Redshift console or `ModifyCluster` API operation\.
+For more information, see [Renaming Clusters](managing-cluster-operations.md#rs-mgmt-rename-cluster) or [`ModifyCluster` API operation](https://docs.aws.amazon.com/redshift/latest/APIReference/API_ModifyCluster.html) in the *Amazon Redshift API Reference*\.

 #### RA3 Node Type Availability in AWS Regions<a name="ra3-regions"></a>